 What isn’t a book review

 It’s not a platform to write a scathing attack on the author, no matter how much you hated the book!
 In fact, a reviewer should try to keep their personal taste out of their review as much as possible.
 Don’t mention that you hated the hero’s name because you were bullied by a boy at school with the same name.
 But do mention if you got confused by the similarity of some of the characters’ names.

 Who shouldn’t post a review?

 This might sound obvious but if you haven’t read the book, then don’t post a review!
 Also, if you are a close friend or relative of the author, then don’t post a review.
 Amazon doesn’t allow book reviews posted in exchange for any monetary reward other than a free book given by the author.
-It should also be noted that Amazon don’t allow people to review books unless they have had a minimum spend on their account ($50 at Amazon.com).
+It should also be noted that Amazon don’t allow people to review books unless they have reached an annual minimum spend on their account (currently $50 at Amazon.com).

 Where should you post your review?

 The book review can be posted on Amazon, Kobo or wherever you usually buy your books, it can also go on Goodreads or one of the many Facebook reading groups.
 And if you read enough, you could even start a book blog or a dedicated page on your website, if you have one.

 What is the format for a review?